Week of July 20, 2026, at Colby College

 -

-We encourage participants to try their best to attend all days, but we understand that scheduling conflicts happen, just let us know if you predict a conflict.
-You will receive a $100 stipend per day for attending.
+We encourage participants to try their best to attend all days, but we understand that scheduling conflicts happen.
+Just let us know if you predict a conflict.
+You will receive a $100 stipend for each day that you attend.

 -